palewire/first-python-notebook/docs/value_counts/index.rst

 Resetting a DataFrame
 *********************

-You may have noticed that even though the result has two columns, pandas did not return a clean looking table in the same way as head did for our DataFrame.
+You may have noticed that even though the result has two columns, pandas did not return a clean-looking table in the same way as head did for our DataFrame.

 That's because our column, a Series, acts a little bit different than the DataFrame created by read_csv.